 As the center progresses and research funding is raised, there might be opportunities for individuals to earn grants to analyze extremist hate more deeply.
 Outside companies and previously targeted community groups will also provide their own insights.

-“The spread of extremist hate is undeniably insidious and increasingly dangerous,” Dr. Farnam Jahanian, president of CMU.
-“We have witnessed its violent consequences in our own community….and have also seen this epidemic pose an existential threat to our nation’s democracy.
+“The spread of extremist hate is undeniably insidious and increasingly dangerous,” said Dr. Farnam Jahanian, president of CMU.
+“We have witnessed its violent consequences in our own community … and have also seen this epidemic pose an existential threat to our nation’s democracy.
 CMU and Pitt have a unique opportunity to work against this socially destructive force and enhance our multipronged efforts against all forms of hatred.”

 Additionally, to address hate more broadly on both campuses, the center plans to work with their diversity and inclusion offices.

 “Our focus in the center is extremist hate but there is also a variety of forms of conflicts and racially or ethnically motivated statements that appear on campuses so we are addressing the issue of extremism broadly, but certainly we are aware that that is an issue that exists on campuses as well,” said Blee.

 Close in proximity, CMU and Pitt have a longstanding history of collaboration including the establishment of the Center for the Neural Basis of Cognition for undergraduate and graduate students to receive training and conduct research in cognitive and neural mechanisms.